 Health.
-Students in the College of Nursing who exhibit or demonstrate a lack of physical and/or mental health necessary to function effectively as a professional nurse may be required to complete a health examination and have the results made available to the College Standards Committee.
-Students whose health, behavior, and/or performance have been questioned are reviewed for continuation in nursing courses by the College Standards Committee.
+Students in the College of Nursing who exhibit or demonstrate a lack of physical and/or mental health necessary to function effectively in a clinical experience and/or classroom setting may be required to complete a health examination and have the results made available upon request to the College Standards Committee.
+Students whose health, behavior, and/or performance have been questioned may be reviewed for continuation in nursing courses by the College Standards Committee.
 The student may appear in person before the committee and personally present information relevant to the committee's review.